themassiveone/themassiveone/experiences/softwareDevelopment.md

 ##### Python (py)

-While I did not use this language to create a business application using a framework like django yet, I think I know how to do so, as I tried Django once.

 We ironically used this language to learn object oriented programming in business school.
-Since then I adopted this language for use in class tests only, as those are apperantly written on 📄 in schools...
+Since then I adopted this language for use in exams only, as those are apperantly still written on 📄 in schools & uni...

-I also took a sneak peak into the world of Jupyter Notebooks.
-At this time I became very interested in Data Science using notebooks with Tensorflow doing some basic Mashine Learning.
-I never praticed this consistently yet though, as Im missing a bit of knowledge about higher math functions and systems.
-Im looking forward to get to know those things at the university.
+Anyways...
+I would like to practice it with regards to jupyter notebooks in the future...

 ##### PHP (php)